COS301-SE-2024/Smart-Storage-Organizer-Application/ReadMe.md

 - Technologies Used
 - Installation
 - Contributors
+- Documentation
 - Video Presentation

 ## Introduction
 Smart Storage Organization is an intuitive Android application aimed at streamlining the organization items.
 By leveraging our app, users can easily categorize, locate, and manage their inventory, ensuring a more organized and efficient environment.
-Follow this link to our Software Requirement Specification https://drive.google.com/file/d/1uwDNIdp_jhJlOSvbrRa6xovKHfMinYG2/view?usp=sharing
+Follow this link to our Software [Requirement Specification](https://drive.google.com/file/d/1uwDNIdp_jhJlOSvbrRa6xovKHfMinYG2/view?usp=sharing/)

 ## Features